Wyoming Business Domestication

 When your domestication has been approved in Wyoming, the Secretary of State they will mail you confirmation (if you include an email, they will email you verification).
 But you are not done yet!

-This is the document that will be filed with your home state’s secretary of state or corporations division to dissolve your business entity there.
-If you don’t dissolve your company, it will exist in two different places in time, and if movies about time travel have taught us anything, such a situation will end poorly.
-Seriously, though, you’ll end up in big trouble if you don’t dissolve your company in your old home state, as they are essentially separate companies.
-Obtain articles of dissolution from your home state.
-Only after you have received confirmation that your documents have been accepted in Wyoming, should you file articles of dissolution.
-Send the dissolution articles to your home state.
-Once you have received confirmation from the state that your corporation or LLC has been dissolved.
+This is the document that will be filed with your home state’s secretary of state or corporations division to legally move your business to Wyoming.
+If you don’t, your company will exist in two different places in time, and if movies about time travel have taught us anything, such a situation will end poorly.
+Seriously, though, you’ll end up in big trouble if you don’t covert your company in your old home state, as they are essentially separate companies.
+Obtain a Certificate of Conversion (or your state’s equivalent) from your home state.
+Only after you have received confirmation that your documents have been accepted in Wyoming, should you convert.
+Once you have received confirmation from the state that your corporation or LLC has been converted, you’ll be good to go.
 You’re finally the owner of a business in Wyoming.

 Is There a Difference Between Domestication and Continuation in Wyoming?

 The advantage for out-of-state businesses filing continuation paperwork, as opposed to domestication filings, is that these businesses can include amendments to their articles for no additional charge.
 Domesticating businesses will have to file any amendments separately and pay the appropriate fees.
 However, domestication filings require less paperwork.
-Unless you have a lot of amendments to make to your corporation or LLC, you’ll want the domestication filing is simpler process.
+So, unless you have a lot of amendments to make to your corporation or LLC, you’ll want to domesticate your business.

 Why Hire Us to Move your Business to Wyoming?